 The printable recipe further down the page has the complete list of ingredients, including quantities and step-by-step instructions.

-We used orange slices in this recipe because that was what we wanted as a decoration for our orange juice cake.
+We used whole rounds of orange slices in this recipe because that was what we wanted as a decoration for our orange juice cake.

 Making candied orange slices is simple, but there are several steps involved.

-It can take between 40 to 50 minutes to make because the liquid has to be cooked down to a thick syrup.
+It can take about 40 to 50 minutes to make because the liquid needs to be reduced until it becomes a thick syrup.

 Step 1 – Thoroughly wash and scrub four to six medium-sized oranges.